Tapetum lucidum: Classification

 The functional differences between these four structural classes of tapeta lucida are not known.

 Variation across species

 Primates

-Humans, like haplorhine primates, lack a tapetum lucidum as they are diurnal.
+Humans, like other haplorhine primates, lack a tapetum lucidum as they are diurnal.
 Strepsirrhine primates are mostly nocturnal and, with the exception of several diurnal Eulemur species, have a tapetum lucidum of riboflavin crystals.

 Dogs

 In canids, the tapetum lucidum is found in the dorsal half of the eye's fundus.
 It consists of 9-20 layers of specialized rectangular cells between the choroid and retinal pigment epithelium, thinning towards the periphery.
 The cells contain zinc-rich rodlets arranged in parallel.
 The structure appears yellow-green in adults, though blue in puppies until four months of age.
 Zinc concentration varies among species, with red foxes showing highest levels, followed by Arctic foxes, then domestic dogs.
 A hereditary zinc-deficiency condition in some beagles results in degenerated tapetal cells with disrupted rodlet arrangement.

 Cats

 The tapetum lucidum in cats is renowned for its brilliance, even inspiring ancient Egyptians to believe it reflected the sun at night.
 This reflective layer is composed of 15-20 layers of cells arranged in a central pattern.
 This structure, denser than that of dogs, results in high reflectance, nearly 130 times that of humans.
 Its color is heterogeneous, varying with age and species due to factors like rodlet spacing, refractive index, and light interactions.
 Young cats exhibit a blue appearance, which shifts to yellow with age, with adult coloration ranging from light orange to green.
 While enhancing night vision, increased light scatter within the tapetum slightly compromises visual acuity.